KonyshevArtem/render-engine/README.md

 * Blinn-Phong lighting model for fragment lit objects

 ### Light sources
-* Support for single directional light
+* Support for single directional light with shadows
 * Support for several point lights
 * Support for several spot lights with shadows